sahib/misc/performance/4_io.rst

    Source: http://databasearchitects.blogspot.com/2021/06/what-every-programmer-should-know-about.html?m=1

-   SSDs are divided into blocks (seveal MB), which are divided into pages (often 4K).
+   SSDs are divided into blocks (512kb), which are divided into pages (often 4K).
+   Pages can be read or overwritten.
 Pages cannot be erased, only blocks can be.
 Updates of a pages are written to new blocks.
    If space runs out, old blocks with many stale pages are erased and can be re-used.
    The number of physical writes is therefore higher than the number of logical writes.
    The more space is used, the higher the write amplication factor though.